wabbajack-tools/mod-lists/bevilex/readme.md

 ![](https://i.imgur.com/x2cTQfe.jpg)

 **NOTE**: As with all Wabbajack installers, a Nexus premium account is required in order to use the premium API for downloads.
-Additionally, since this is an unofficial attempt to automate the Bevilex guide, PLEASE only direct support queries to the unofficial bevilex modlist development channel in the Wabbajack discord: [https://discord.gg/WnyMdj](https://discord.gg/WnyMdj).
+Additionally, since this is an unofficial attempt to automate the Bevilex guide, PLEASE only direct support queries to the unofficial bevilex modlist development channel in the Wabbajack discord: [discord](https://discord.gg/WnyMdj).
 To view the channel, go to **#welcome** and follow the instructions, selecting Oblivion as a game choice.

-**Welcome!** The goal of this autoinstaller is to provide a stable, comprehensive graphics overhaul for Oblivion through an automated installation of Bevilex’s excellent graphics guide: [https://www.nexusmods.com/oblivion/mods/47591](https://www.nexusmods.com/oblivion/mods/47591).
+**Welcome!** The goal of this autoinstaller is to provide a stable, comprehensive graphics overhaul for Oblivion through an automated installation of Bevilex’s [excellent graphics guide](https://www.nexusmods.com/oblivion/mods/47591).
 The results bring Oblivion close to modern visuals - complete with HD textures, revamped UIs, ENB, shader packages and much more.

 There are some caveats however: